After Natanz Blast, Iran Vows To Ramp Up Uranium Enrichment - UrduPoint

 The New York Times, quoting unnamed US and Israeli intelligence officials, also said there had been "an Israeli role" in the attack in which an explosion had "completely destroyed" the power system that fed the plant's "underground centrifuges".

-Quoting another unnamed intelligence source on Tuesday, the NYT added that an "explosive device had been smuggled" into the site and "detonated remotely", taking out Primary and backup power.
+Quoting another unnamed intelligence source on Tuesday, the NYT said an "explosive device had been smuggled" into the site and "detonated remotely", taking out Primary and backup power.

-- 'Worse than a crime' - Lavrov, during his Tehran visit, stressed Russian support for Iran's position.
+- Europe 'bowing to US pressure' - Lavrov, during his Tehran visit, stressed Russian support for Iran's position.

 "We are counting on the fact that we will be able to save the agreement and that Washington will finally return to full and complete implementation of the corresponding UN resolution," Lavrov said.

-Europe's "inability to implement" its nuclear deal commitments and "bowing to America's pressure" shows it is "slowly losing its relevance in international relations", Zarif said.
+Zarif blasted Europe's "inability to implement" its nuclear deal commitments and "bowing to America's pressure".

-He also blasted the European Union for slapping sanctions on eight Iranian security officials, in response to a crackdown on 2019 street protests, saying the blacklisting threatens efforts to restore the deal.
+He also condemned the European Union for slapping sanctions on eight Iranian security officials, in response to a crackdown on 2019 street protests, saying the move threatens efforts to restore the deal.

-"If this decision was taken voluntarily in the midst of negotiations in Vienna... it is a mistake worse than a crime," said Lavrov.

-Iranian President Hassan Rouhani meanwhile told Lavrov that Iran expects a "return to 2015's agreements and obligations".
+President Hassan Rouhani told Lavrov that Iran expects a "return to 2015's agreements and obligations".